 Step 2- Pulse

-Then, add the fresh herbs and green onion and pulse until desired consistency.
 You can make your dressing as smooth or as chunky as you want.
-I love mine where I can still see some flakes of herbs, so I usually pulse a few times, then stir with a spatula and pulse a few extra times.
+I love mine where I can still see some pieces of herbs, so I usually pulse a few times, then stir with a spatula and pulse a few extra times.
+But, you could keep processing until smooth and all uniformly green too.

 Step 3- Taste and adjust

-For a dip, I usually don't add any water, but if I want to make a salad or want to drizzle a sauce over bowl, then I'll add some.
+For a dip, I usually don't add any water, but if I want to make a salad or want to drizzle a sauce over a bowl, then I'll add some.
 This is up to you and what you are looking for.

 Step 4- And serve!

-The sauce is ready to be served right away, no need to chill first.
-Sprinkle with some chopped herbs if serving as a dip or transfer to a pourable jar so you can drizzle over bowls and noodles.
+Sprinkle with some chopped herbs if serving as a green goddess dip or transfer to a pourable jar so you can drizzle over bowls and noodles.

 - For an extra smooth sauce, then you can use your blender to make it or add the ingredients all at once in your food processor and process on high speed.
 Adding the herbs as a second phase allows you to pulse to hold on some texture, but that's optional.

-- The sauce is pretty thick as is, so don't forget to adjust the consistency adding some water or plant milk.
+- The sauce is pretty thick as is, so don't forget to adjust the consistency by adding some water or plant milk.

 What if I don't have a food processor?